Aortic dissection is a serious condition that can lead to instant death.

 Anyone can be affected.

-Aortic dissections affect people of all ages, but usually tend to start in the mid 30s to the late 80s.
+Aortic dissections affect people of all ages, but are most common among people in their mid 30s to late 80s.

-Many people are under the impression that dissections are related to heart disease, but they aren’t.
+Many people are under the impression that dissections are related to heart disease, but they are not.

-The number one presenting sign is a rip-roaring chest pain that radiates to your back.
-People present symptoms in different ways, but the number one symptom starts with chest pain.
-The pain tends to be acute and severe, with constant chest pain until you are taken care of.
+The number one sign of an aortic dissection is rip-roaring chest pain that radiates to your back.
+People present symptoms in different ways, but the number one symptom is chest pain.
+The pain tends to be acute and severe with constant chest pain until you are taken care of.

 There are two types of aortic dissections:

 • Type A (Ascending)

 Type A dissections come right out of the heart.
 The tear from Type A dissections can cut off the coronaries — the arteries that surround and supply the heart.
 It can also cause a stroke and cut off the carotids (the two main arteries that carry blood to the head, neck and brain and their two main branches).

 Type B dissections are descending thoracic aorta dissections.
 The thoracic aorta is the part of the aorta located in the thorax.
 Type B dissections can get aneurysmal, which is when the artery becomes excessively enlarged due to the weakening of the artery wall.
 They can also cut off blood flow to vessels of the abdomen or legs.
 They can also become big and risk rupturing, which causes death.